 The Internal Vulnerability Assessment also includes review of the following elements:

-o Other isolation of critical servers o IDS/IPS probe points
+- Other isolation of critical servers to IDS/IPS probe points

-o Attempts to crack passwords (if Client grants access to password hashes)
+- Attempts to crack passwords (if client grants access to password hashes)

 Knowing Where You Stand